QasimTalkin/PWA-Game-2048/README.md

 `python -m SimpleHTTPServer`

 **Step 1 : Adding Manifest**
-- to describe the application to the platform on hot to add to their home screen. add link in HTML head
+- to describe the application to the platform on how to add to their home screen. add link in HTML head
 `<link rel="manifest" herf="manifest.json">`

 **Step 1 : Adding Service Worker**
 - register sw.js with serviceWorker
 - register event handler for install, active and fetch event.